New coronavirus test centre opens in King’s Lynn

 A new coronavirus testing centre has opened in a Norfolk town.

-A testing site has been introduced in King’s Lynn, after pleas were made by North West MP Jamie Wild.
+A testing site has been introduced in King’s Lynn, after pleas were made by North West Norfolk MP James Wild.

 The site, located at Alive Lynnsport, officially opened on Saturday, November 21, for walk-in tests.